diana-hep/spark-root/README.md

 - Composite Classes with STL Collections of Composites as members
 - STL Collection of Composites
 - STL Collections of Composites with STL Collection of Composite as class member
+- TClonesArray of objects derived from TObject, when TClonesArray occupies its own branch (all cases are in development)

+## Currently not Supported Features
+- Pointers to objects and basic types have not been treated currently.
+- Collections of TObject-derived classes is not yet supported (but can be and will be added shortly!)

 ## Requirements
 - Apache Spark 2.0.